5 key rules every consumer should know

 By paying our example $110 exactly every month instead of the minimum payment, our example credit card pays off in:

-Try our handy free credit card calculator to see just how much that credit card is going to cost you, or to see how you can pay off your existing credit card debt a bit faster.
+Try our handy free credit payoff calculator to see just how much that credit card is going to cost you, or to see how you can pay off your existing debt a bit faster.
 If you find that you won't be able to afford that credit card after all, then request a Free Debt Management Quote from CAPC and let us show you how to lower or eliminate your consumer credit card debt today!